-GASB 60, Accounting and Financial Reporting for Service Concession Arrangements, effective for periods beginning after December 15, 2011, establishes accounting requirements for arrangements between a transferor and operator (SCAs) in which (a) the transferor conveys to the operator the right and related obligation to provide services through the use of infrastructure or other public asset in exchange for significant consideration and (b) the operator collects and is compensated by fees from third parties.
+GASB 60, Accounting and Financial Reporting for Service Concession Arrangements, effective for periods beginning after December 15, 2011, established accounting requirements for arrangements between a transferor and operator (SCAs) in which (a) transferor conveys to the operator the right and related obligation to provide services through the use of infrastructure or other public asset in exchange for significant consideration and (b) the operator collects and is compensated by fees from third parties.
 This statement applies only to arrangements meeting specific criteria determining whether a transferor retains control over the public asset.
-The University does not currently have any SCAs and therefore GASB 60 is not expected to have any impact on the financial statements.
+The University does not currently have any SCAs and therefore GASB 60 did not have a material impact on the financial statements.